OllieBurke/EMRI_PE/README.md

 The script `setup_file.sh` has been built for the lazy user in mind.
 Running `source setup_file` will

-1. Build an conda environment vanilla_few with necessary python modules
+1. Build an conda environment `EMRI_PE_env` with necessary python modules
 2. Install a specific version of cupy for the GPUs here at CNES
 3. Install eryn, the sampler that I use for MCMC with EMRIs.
 4. Create directory `Github_repos` to then clone (and install!) these three repositories